Helping millions of people navigate the world of technology.

 From there, follow the on-screen instructions to finish updating the network driver.

-6. Reset Network Settings
+Fix 5: Reset Network Settings

-If none of the above solutions work, you can reset your PC’s network settings as a last resort.
+If none of the above solutions work, reset your PC’s network settings as a last resort.
 That means you’ll lose all network configurations, such as the IP address and DNS server settings you use to connect your PC to your network.

 To reset network settings on Windows 11: